spring1843/go-dsa/complexity.md

 ### O(n*Log n)

-The time complexity of O(n*Log n) is commonly observed when it is necessary to iterate through all inputs and yield an outcome at the same time through an efficient operation.
+The time complexity of O(n*Log n) is commonly observed when it is necessary to iterate through all inputs and simultaneously yield an outcome through an efficient operation.
 Sorting is a common example.
 It is impossible to sort items faster than O(n*Log n).
 Examples:

 * [Merge Sort](./dnc/merge_sort.go)
 * [Quick Sort](./dnc/quick_sort.go)